sarahcec/ipsie/ipsie-v1-draft.md

 * set up user and group provisioning and deprovisioning between a customer's workforce IdP and my application
 * set up user authentication via federated relationship with a customer's workforce IdP
 * ensure end users only have access to what they need in my application at any given point in time
-* be able to convey to the customer's IdP that I require a certain authentication level
+* be able to convey to the customer's IdP that I require a certain authentication level, require step-up authentication, or require re-authentication (e.g. due to policy enforcement at the RP)
 * know whether that authentication level was met at the IdP during a sign-in
-* be able to convey to the customer's IdP that step-up authentication or re-authentication is required
 * be notified when tokens have been revoked
 * be notified when sessions have been invalidated
 * receive real-time signals about changes in account posture or integrity